 …

 it deletes some security associations.
-In the case of an ESS, the non-AP STA’s SME shall delete the PTKSA, GTKSA, IGTKSA, BIGTKSA, and any TPKSA, and the AP’s SME shall delete the PTKSA.
+In the case of an ESS, the non-AP STA’s SME shall delete the PTKSA, GTKSA, IGTKSA, BIGTKSA, WIGTKSA and any TPKSA, and the AP’s SME shall delete the PTKSA.
 In the case of an IBSS, the SME shall delete the PTKSA and the receive GTKSA and IGTKSA.

 12.6.21 RSNA rekeying